fredkozlowski/caper.ai-project/README.md

 $ python3 cart.py

-In case it doesn't run, I have also included the output from a test run of the code.
+In case it doesn't run, I have also included the output from a test run of the code. output.avi is the bounding box and notification that an item was inserted to cart, while the warped.jpg is the warped barcode image.
 Please note that due to age, my computer ran this very slowly, which is why my sample output is choppy.

 Thank you for reading!